project-fifo/docs/general/watchdog.rst

 Upstream
 ````````
 Sending errors and alerts upstream requires a API token, as of now the upstream watchdog service is still in alpha and is on a invite only basis.
-That said if you're interested please contact us on IRC, Twitter or the mailinglist and we see if we can get you an account.
+That said if you're interested please contact us on IRC, Twitter or the mailing list and we see if we can get you an account.

 To setup the the upstream system it is required to adjust (or uncomment) two settings in the ``watchdog.conf`` (from the ``fifo-watchdog`` package):